 Third tranche of Bharat Bond ETF to be launched tomorrow

 The third tranche of Bharat Bond Exchange-Traded Funds (ETFs) will be launched on December 3, with the NFO (new fund offer) continuing till December 9.
 With a base issue size of Rs 1,000 crore and an additional greenshoe option of Rs 4,000 crore, all categories of investors will be allowed to participate, with a maturity date set at April 2032.

 “BHARAT Bond ETF program has achieved some important objectives that were envisioned while creating the blueprint of this program.
 It has provided aggregate savings in borrowing costs for participating CPSEs/CPSUs/CPFIs.
 It has provided easy access to investors into bond markets, especially retail investors who are looking for an alternative to fixed deposit,” said Tuhin Pandey, Secretary, DIPAM, Ministry of Finance.

 FII and DII data

 Foreign institutional investors (FIIs) net sold shares worth Rs 2,765.84 crore, while domestic institutional investors (DIIs) net bought shares worth Rs 3,467.02 crore in the Indian equity market on December 1, as per provisional data available on the NSE.

 Stocks under F&O ban on NSE

-Two stocks - Indiabulls Housing Finance and Vodafone Idea - are under the F&O ban for December 6.
+One stock - Indiabulls Housing Finance - is under the F&O ban for December 2.
 Securities in the ban period under the F&O segment include companies in which the security has crossed 95 percent of the market-wide position limit.With inputs from Reuters & other agencies